Skin Yard: History

 The band was formed in January 1985 by Daniel House and Jack Endino, who were subsequently joined by Ben McMillan and Matt Cameron.
 Skin Yard played its first official concert on June 7, 1985, opening for the U-Men.
 A few months later, Skin Yard contributed two songs to the now-renowned Deep Six compilation.
 In addition to featuring the first commercial recordings of Malfunkshun, Melvins, Soundgarden, and Skin Yard, this album was the first to showcase the early grunge sound.
 In 1987, Skin Yard released their self-titled debut album and their first single, "Gelatin Babies".

-Shortly after these releases, drummer Matt Cameron left the band to join Soundgarden, after which the band went through a series of drummers.
-He was initially replaced by Steve Wied, followed by Greg Gilmore; however, both drummers lasted only two shows.
+Shortly after these releases, drummer Matt Cameron left the band to join Soundgarden.
+After Cameron's departure, the band went through a series of drummers.
+He was initially replaced by Steve Wied, and Greg Gilmore filled in.
 In the fall, Jason Finn joined but left after eight months for personal reasons.
 Scott McCullum filled the vacancy in May 1987 and he remained for two years, during which time the band recorded and released their second album, Hallowed Ground (1988).
 However, McCullum left and the band took a fourteen-month hiatus after a U.S. tour quoted as being "the tour from hell".

 Skin Yard returned in 1990 with their third album, Fist Sized Chunks, and their final drummer, Barrett Martin.
 In 1991, as grunge was breaking into the mainstream, the band released their fourth album, 1000 Smiling Knuckles.
 That same year, original bassist Daniel House left the band to spend more time with his family.
 He was replaced by Pat Pedersen, who stayed with the band for the recording of their final album, Inside the Eye, which featured the single "Undertow".
 After the recording was completed, Skin Yard decided to disband, and the album was released shortly after.